Who We Serve

 Eligibility requirements: must have valid PA driver’s license for 3 consecutive years to date; have an acceptable driver’s abstract; must pass a mandatory drug screening, vision exam and physical; criminal background check.

 Helping men and women who have been incarcerated re-enter mainstream society through meaningful work and building a stronger and safer city are the hallmarks of Goodwill’s Ex-Offender Program, a partnership with the City of Philadelphia Mayor’s Office of Reintegration Services for Ex-Offenders (RISE).
-This program, which is also funded by a $1.4 million grant from The Knight Foundation, is self-sustaining with the support of the local business and civic community.
-It is based in Goodwill’s 19,472 square foot Contract Services Center located at 455-473 N. 7th Street.
+It is based in Goodwill’s Contract Services Center located at 1440 East Erie Avenue in Philadelphia.
 Here’s how the program works:

 - In a sheltered workshop setting, ex-offenders are employed at Goodwill’s Contract Services Center where they acquire marketable light industrial skills processing donated textiles and computers and working on sub-industrial contracts from local business.